Multi-purpose and kitchen cleaners

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-Always check the pack to see which other surfaces should be avoided – we found a wide variety of “unsafe” surfaces listed.
+Always check the pack to see if other surfaces should be avoided – we found a wide variety of “unsafe” surfaces listed.

-Unless the product’s label specifically says you can, you shouldn’t use multi-purpose cleaners on these surfaces:
+Unless the product’s label specifically says you can, you shouldn’t use multi-purpose cleaners on:

 Always keep your cleaners away from children — ideally in a high or locked cupboard.

-If anyone swallows cleaning product, immediately rinse out their mouth with water and phone your doctor or the National Poisons Centre (0800 POISON).
+If anyone swallows cleaning product, immediately rinse out their mouth with water and phone your doctor or the National Poisons Centre (0800 POISON or 0800 764 766).

 Some cleaners claim the waste, or “grey”, water is safe for other uses, such as watering the garden.
 If you are using grey water in your garden, we suggest not using it on food that will be eaten raw.

-Some cleaners state they kill a certain percentage of bacteria, but there is little evidence antibacterial cleaners stop bacteria spreading in a home.
+Some cleaners state they kill a certain percentage of bacteria, but there’s little evidence antibacterial cleaners stop bacteria spreading in a home.
 There is even the risk they contribute to antibiotic resistance in the environment.